ghe-learn/git-help/README.md

 that overlap with the pulled changes on GitHub, you will receive another error message (to be written up).

+In this case, the file `ae-10a-lifecycle-solutions.qmd` was added to the repo by an instructor.

 ![](img/integrate-remote-before-pushing-02.png)

 **Push**.
 And keep on working with the next commit.